|

 HUMIDITY IS THE KEY.
 Even ordinary solutions will perform better in high humidity.
 Temperature is less important than humidity, but cold air tends to be less humid than warm air.

 Great Conditions: Humidity 60% and higher.
 After a rain shower.
 Foggy days.
 Wet, sticky, muggy days.
+Early morning with dew on the grass.

 Good Conditions: Humidity 30%-60%.
 Cloudy days.
 Shaded places.
 At dusk as the sun sets or at dawn when it’s rising.
 (The colors are deeper when the sun’s rays are at a low angle and diffused)